 Details of calculation parameters for the density functional theory (DFT) calculation results contained in the Materials Project (MP) database.

-We use input structures from the Inorganic Crystal Structure Database (ICSD), and relax all cell and atomic positions in our calculation two times in consecutive runs.
+Input structures are sourced from many different places, including the Inorganic Crystal Structure Database (ICSD).
+We relax all cell and atomic positions in our calculation two times in consecutive runs.
 When multiple crystal structures are present for a single chemical composition, we attempt to evaluate all unique structures as determined by an affine mapping technique.

 : Kresse, G. & Furthmuller, J., 1996.
 Efficient iterative schemes for ab initio total-energy calculations using a plane-wave basis set.
 Physical Review B, 54, pp.11169-11186.